-Image 6.01-50: Good sun access ensures that public spaces such as parks
+Image 6.01-51: Good sun access is a key contributor to the amenity of public spaces.

 B7.
 Infrastructure

 B7.1 Stormwater, water and sewerage infrastructure is integrated into each site and does not create negative off-site impacts.

 - 1. Drainage, overland flow paths and infrastructure easements are generally as shown in Figure 6.01.26 - 2.
 Stormwater management facilities comply with Section 7.06 Stormwater of this DCP. - 3.
 New development has water and sewer links into the existing network with suitable capacity.